Skip to content

 When you ask “what calls processFile?”, basemind returns 10 call sites with their paths and line numbers — enough for an agent to decide whether to open each one.
 Re-reading the whole calling files would explode your context.

-The same discipline applies to every tool: outline gives you a file’s structure (signatures, imports) before you open it, so you read only the span you need. find_references returns pointers, not source. recent_changes shows what happened (commits + file list), not diffs.
+The same discipline applies to every tool: code outline gives you a file’s structure (signatures, imports) before you open it, so you read only the span you need. code references returns pointers, not source. git recent shows what happened (commits + file list), not diffs.

 See How it works to understand how basemind builds the map that makes this possible.